githubteacher/github-201-nicar/CONTRIBUTING.md

 # Contribution Guidelines

 - Topic focus
-- Be nice
+- Be nicer
-- Be extra nice
+- Eat your vegetables
-- Be polite
+- Be courteous